statistical-evidence/website/content/1_Data Management/_index.md

 chapter: true
 ---

-### Data Management in R

-Basic and complex methods of handling data in R
+### Basic and complex methods of handling data in R